athena-framework/website/docs/components/README.md

 #### Handle the Response

 The type of the value returned from the controller action determines what happens next.
-If the value is an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html), then it is used as is, skipping directly to the [response](#5-response-event) event.
-However, if the value is _NOT_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html), then the [view](#4-view-event) is dispatched (since Athena _needs_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) in order to have something to send back to the client).
+If the value is an [ART::Response][Athena::Routing::Response], then it is used as is, skipping directly to the [response](#5-response-event) event.
+However, if the value is _NOT_ an [ART::Response][Athena::Routing::Response], then the [view](#4-view-event) is dispatched (since Athena _needs_ an [ART::Response][Athena::Routing::Response] in order to have something to send back to the client).

 ### 4. View Event

-The [ART::Events::View](https://athena-framework.github.io/athena/Athena/Routing/Events/View.html) event is only dispatched when the controller action does _NOT_ return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
-The purpose of this event is to turn the controller action's return value into an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
+The [ART::Events::View][Athena::Routing::Events::View] event is only dispatched when the controller action does _NOT_ return an [ART::Response][Athena::Routing::Response].
+The purpose of this event is to turn the controller action's return value into an [ART::Response][Athena::Routing::Response].

 This event is intended to be used as a "View" layer; allowing scalar values/objects to be returned while listeners convert that value to the expected format (e.g. JSON, HTML, etc.).

 !!! example "View event in Athena"
-    By default Athena will JSON serialize any non [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) values.
+    By default Athena will JSON serialize any non [ART::Response][Athena::Routing::Response] values.

 ### 5. Response Event

-The end goal of Athena is to return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) back to the client; which might be created within the [request](#1-request-event) event, returned from the related controller action, or set within the [view](#4-view-event) event.
-Regardless of how the response was created, the [ART::Events::Response](https://athena-framework.github.io/athena/Athena/Routing/Events/Response.html) event is dispatched directly after.
+The end goal of Athena is to return an [ART::Response][Athena::Routing::Response] back to the client; which might be created within the [request](#1-request-event) event, returned from the related controller action, or set within the [view](#4-view-event) event.
+Regardless of how the response was created, the [ART::Events::Response][Athena::Routing::Events::Response] event is dispatched directly after.

 The intended use case for this event is to allow for modifying the response object in some manner.
 Common examples include: add/edit headers, add cookies, change/compress the response body.